 Initiating an Unanticipated Subaward after a Proposal Is Submitted

 If a subrecipient was not identified as part of the proposal documentation, the sponsor may require prior approval to add them to the sponsored project.
 All subaward paperwork should be completed at the time the subrecipient is identified.

 If the subaward is under a grant, the prime sponsor may have stated in the award terms and conditions that they require prior approval or notification of a subrecipient addition.
 Read the terms and conditions carefully and confer with your OSR/RMG official if you need guidance.
 Be prepared to wait at least 30 days for a response from the sponsor for prior approval of the subrecipient.

-Use the OSR Request Form found in SeRA to seek sponsor approval for new subcontract if approval is required.
+Use the SeRA Central Office Request to seek sponsor approval for new subcontract if approval is required.

 If a subaward is under a federal contract, the sponsor may require Stanford to obtain written approval or notification to enter into the subaward even if the sponsor approved the subrecipient at the proposal review and acceptance stage.
 A federal sponsor may require: a detailed written cost analysis of the subrecipient’s proposal, a certificate of cost and pricing data together with a sole source justification (form 45) and a small business subcontracting plan (FAR 52.219-9).